alessandrotrovatello/RT1_assignment1/README.md

 My personal implementation has the following steps:
 1. Count how many tokens there are in the arena and put their IDs in a list.
-2. Set as reference token the first token saw and save its ID.
+2. Set as reference token the first token seen and save its ID.
 3. Search the unpaired token and grab it.
 4. Find the reference token.
 5. Release the unpaired token near to reference token.